datasciencecampus/pygrams/README.md

 ## Description of tool

-This python-based app (`pygrams.py`) is designed to extract popular n-grams, or terms (words or short phrases) from free text within a large (>1,000) corpus of documents.
+This python-based app (`pygrams.py`) is designed to extract popular or emergent n-grams/terms (words or short phrases) from free text within a large (>1,000) corpus of documents.
 Example corpora of granted patent document abstracts are included for testing purposes.

 The app pipeline (more details in the user option section):
-1. **Input Text Data** Text data can be input by several text document types (ie. csv, xls, pickled python dataframes, etc)
+1. **[Input Text Data](#input-text-data)** Text data can be input by several text document types (ie. csv, xls, pickled python dataframes, etc)
 2. **TFIDF Dictionary**  This is the processed list of terms (ngrams) out of the whole corpus.
 These terms are the columns of the [TFIDF](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) sparse matrix.
 The user can control the following parameters: minimum document frequency, stopwords, ngram range.
 3. **TFIDF Computation** Grab a coffee if your text corpus is long (>1 million docs) :)
 4. **Filters** These are filters to use on the computed TFIDF matrix.
 They consist of document filters and term filters